 Local coordination ensures that regional data such as high-resolution imagery and elevation datasets are accessible through State and National databases, and provides geospatial data which feeds tools and applications that local government and planners rely on.
 Similar data in other states has also been used by entrepreneurs to drive commercial apps, such as WAZE, a commercial traffic application that is finding even more uses for public safety and emergency response.

-- Ed Fogels - Deputy Commissioner, Dept. of Natural Resources
+- Steve Masterman - State Geologist, Dept. of Natural Resources

 - Technical Advisor: Anne Johnson